In the Cloud

 • SUCCESS—Call succeeded and was successfully queued or processed.

-• FAIL—Call failed due to an incorrect value that was passed in, an invalid card, insufficient funds, or another reason.
+• FAIL—Call failed due to an incorrect value passed in, an invalid card, insufficient funds, or another reason.

 • UNSUPPORTED—Current merchant configuration doesn’t support the capability.